PoliticalGraveyard.com

 FENWICK: See also William Leigh Brent — Robert James Brent — Edward Fenwick Dickinson — Archibald Chapman Hart — Hilliard Samuel Ridgely — Josiah Tattnall — Edward Fenwick Tattnall — Robert Fenwick Taylor

 Fenwick, Charles Rogers (1900-1969) — also known as Charles R. Fenwick — of Arlington, Arlington County, Va.
 Born in East Falls Church, Fairfax County, Va., August 11, 1900.
 Democrat.
-Served in the U.S. Army during World War I; lawyer; member of Virginia state house of delegates from Arlington County, 1940-45; member of Virginia state senate, 1948-69 (22nd District 1948-55, 9th District 1956-69); died in office 1969; delegate to Democratic National Convention from Virginia, 1952 (member, Committee on Permanent Organization); member of Virginia Democratic State Central Committee, 1952-64; candidate for Presidential Elector for Virginia.
+Served in the U.S. Army during World War I; lawyer; member of Virginia state house of delegates from Arlington County, 1940-45; member of Virginia state senate, 1948-69 (22nd District 1948-55, 9th District 1956-69); died in office 1969; delegate to Democratic National Convention from Virginia, 1952 (member, Committee on Permanent Organization); member of Virginia Democratic State Central Committee, 1952-64; Democratic Presidential Elector for Virginia, 1964.
 Baptist.
 Member, Sigma Nu; Phi Delta Phi; Omicron Delta Kappa; American Bar Association; Freemasons; Shriners; Elks; Moose; American Legion; Rotary; Farm Bureau.
 Died in a hospital at Arlington, Arlington County, Va., February 22, 1969 (age 68 years, 195 days).
 Interment at Oakwood Cemetery, Falls Church, Va.

 Relatives: Son of Edward Taylor Fenwick and Clara (Gulagher) Fenwick; married, December 10, 1929, to Eleanor Russell Eastman.